-- 1. Commit to fulfilling the essential role of Christian educational ministries in the mission of the Church. - Apply sound biblical, educational, historical, and administrative principles and practices that result in persons accepting the Christian faith, developing a Christlike lifestyle, and participating in Christ's mission in a variety of ministry environments. - 3.
-Identify and implement programs that will meet the educational needs and goals of a local church, denomination, or parachurch organization. - 4.
-Develop a biblically-based, comprehensive philosophy of Christian educational ministries that reflects sound educational theory and practice. - 5.
-Develop an educational ministries team that effectively and efficiently meets its ministry objectives.
+- 1. Implement Christian education ministries in the local church. - 2.
+Demonstrate biblical, educational, and administrative practices and principles in the implementation of a Christian Education program. - 3.
+Design a Christian Education Ministries program that results in persons accepting the Christian faith, developing a Christian lifestyle, and participating in Christ's mission. - 4.
+Integrate innovative curriculum to meet the educational goals of a local church or denomination. - 5.
+Equip an educational ministries team that effectively meets its objectives.